RMajewski/dqat-core/README.md

 ## 🖖 Continuous Integration – Tuvok

-All commits and pull requests are scanned by the **Tuvok** workflow.
+All commits and pull requests are scanned by the **Tuvok** workflow (named after Voyager’s Security Officer).
 Tuvok ensures that:

 - 📡 Repository is checked out and dependencies are replicated